Add this label to any container you want Watchtower to SKIP

 ⚠️

 Never expose the Docker API over TCP without TLS in a network-accessible environment.
 Anyone who can reach port 2375 has full control over your Docker daemon.
 Always use TLS (DOCKER_TLS_VERIFY=1) or an SSH tunnel for remote Docker access.
+If you run into connection issues, see the troubleshooting guide for debugging steps.

 Docker Socket Proxy (Security Hardening)